Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 #### Flush the data caches

-When R is updated, it's a good time to flush the cache for AnnotationHub, ExperimentHub, and BiocFileCache.
+When R is updated, it can be a good time to flush the cache for AnnotationHub, ExperimentHub, and BiocFileCache.
 This is done by removing the corresponding folders present in `C:\Users\biocbuild\AppData\Local`.
+Note that the location of the ExperimentHub cache can be controlled via environment variable `EXPERIMENT_HUB_CACHE` which you can check with `echo $Env:EXPERIMENT_HUB_CACHE` in a PowerShell window (see _Location of ExperimentHub cache_ section above for more information).

-Removing these folders means all packages using these resources will have to re-download the files.
-This ensures that resources are still available.
+Removing these folders means that all packages using these resources will have to re-download the data.
+This is a way to check that resources are still available.
 However it also contributes to an increased runtime for the builds.

 Should we also remove package specific caches?

-### 3.4 Add software builds to Task Scheduler
+### 3.5 Add software builds to Task Scheduler

 **From a personal administrator account** configure the task as follow: